 - Common natural remedies include: spraying the leaves with neem oil, milk or using Potassium bicarbonate

-Botrytis blight on Peonies
+Botrytis Blight on Peonies

 The browning of the peony buds is likely due to botrytis blight.
 Botrytis blight is a common fungal disease of peonies.
-The fungus Botrytis paeoniae attacks stems, leaves and flower buds.
+The fungus Botrytis paeoniae attacks stems, leaves, and flower buds.
 It is most common in cool, rainy weather.

 Young shoots attacked by botrytis blight discolor at the base, wilt, and fall over.
 Affected flower buds turn brown and fail to open.
 The withered buds are later covered with a mass of gray, fuzzy fungal spores.
 Infected leaves develop large, irregularly shaped dark brown spots.
 (Source: Iowa State University)

 - In spring, remove withered flower buds and spent flowers.
 In fall, cut off the peony stalks at ground level.
-Remove the plant debris from the garden and destroy it (Botrytis fungi survive in debris left in the garden over winter!)
+Remove the plant debris from the garden and destroy them (Botrytis fungi survive in debris left in the garden over winter!)

 - Move plants that grow in partial shade to a sunnier location

-Do Peonies need Ants to Bloom?
+Do Peonies Need Ants to Bloom?

 Until next time.
 Happy growing!